Florida/Georgia Personal Injury & Workers Compensation

 (1) If an accepted payment order is not, under s.
 670.202(1), an authorized order of a customer identified as sender, but is effective as an order of the customer pursuant to s.
 670.202(2), the following rules apply:

-(a) By express written agreement, the receiving bank may limit the extent to which it is entitled to enforce or retain payment of the payment order.
+(a) By express agreement evidenced by a record, the receiving bank may limit the extent to which it is entitled to enforce or retain payment of the payment order.

 (b) The receiving bank is not entitled to enforce or retain payment of the payment order if the customer proves that the order was not caused, directly or indirectly, by a person: